mrocklin/mrocklin.github.io/laser-eye-correction.md

 4. They put a cover over my left eye and then a metal thing to keep my right eye open
 5. They told me to look at the flashing light at the center of the device above me, which I did
 6. I saw a little cotton swab come into view and, presumably, touch my eye (although it was hard to feel at that point).
 7. Eventually the laser came on and the flashing light started going out of view.
-I heard one of the operators say “ten seconds”, “5, 3 , 2, 1” and then it turned off.
+I heard one of the operators say “ten seconds”, “5, 3, 2, 1” and then it turned off.
    1. During that period the light went entirely away, presumably because my cornea was now a puddle of occluding goo.
    2. The swab came back, wiped my eye, and things looked sharp
    3. Also during that period the laser moved a bit side to side and I was told to track it.
    4. The swab happened once again, this time maybe with some pressure.
-8. They flushed my eye out with water, and things looked very harp
+8. They flushed my eye out with water, and things looked very sharp
 9. That eye was done
 10. Wash, rinse, repeat.

 The doctor then said “huh, that was fine without the Valium.
 We didn't have any issues at all” to which I felt a stab of glory.

-During the procedure the operators are also constantly saying “you’re doing a very good job, which I know is silly, but helped a lot.
+During the procedure the operators are also constantly saying “you’re doing a very good job", which I know is silly, but helped a lot.
 During the procedure you’re trying hard to keep looking at the flashing red light, hoping that you’re doing a good job.
 Having someone say, even by rote “you’re doing a good job” is calming.
-From time to time while watching the red light your attention gets pulled over to one side or the other and you say “oh crap, did I just burn my eye in a wrong way!”  but now,  apparently things were fine?
+From time to time while watching the red light your attention gets pulled over to one side or the other and you say “oh crap, did I just burn my eye in a wrong way?!”  but now,  apparently things were fine?
 Let’s hope so.

 They told me to get up.
 I walked back to the waiting room, got my stuff, and was told that I was free to go.
-I called an uber and headed home with instructions to sleep as much as I could, or at least keep my eyes closed.
+I called a Lyft and headed home with instructions to sleep as much as I could, or at least keep my eyes closed.
 (The Valium genuinely would have been helpful here).

 My vision was better.
-I wouldn't have been safe to drive at that state, but certainly safe to navigate my home,read clocks, and generally be ok.
+I wouldn't have been safe to drive in that state, but certainly safe to navigate my home, read clocks, and generally be ok.
 It’s supposed to improve to the point where I can drive in about a week.
-Home instructions

 After care
 ----------